appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 <div class="portrait">

 ![Crawling Documentation git](./_img/extract-documentation-git.svg)
+TODO square show config and repo structure, highlight files that were crawled

 The `git` crawler crawls a git repository starting at its root, and processes each document it encounters.